 From Tok, it’s a 45-minute scenic flight to the headwaters of the Charley—a 106-mile stretch of river that drops about 31 feet per mile until it empties into the Yukon River.
 This is truly one of the most remote and amazing wilderness waterways in Alaska.
 During the flight, you may see grizzlies or large herds of caribou.
 Land at the Charley River and hang out, or throw a line in for some fun grayling fishing.

 Tok Air Service offers backcountry charter service with guided and unguided options.
 It’s perfect for a variety of adventurers who want to explore the area for a day or longer.
-Skiers, splitboarders, rafters, hikers, hunters, mountain climbers, and even filmmakers will feel inspired here.
+Skiers, splitboarders, rafters, hikers, sportsmen & sportswomen, mountain climbers, and even filmmakers will feel inspired here.

-For those visiting Alaska to go hunting, Tok Air Service specializes in supporting hunts of three big game species: Dall sheep, caribou, and moose.
-Drop camps place hunters deep in the Alaskan wilderness for a full DIY experience.
+Tok Air Service specializes in air taxi support for sportsmen looking for three big game species: Dall sheep, caribou, and moose.
+Drop camps place them deep in the Alaskan wilderness for a full DIY experience.